async-profiler/async-profiler/README.md

 * `stop` - stops profiling and prints the report.

+* `check` - check if the specified profiling event is available.

 * `status` - prints profiling status: whether profiler is active and for how long.